EngAAlex/MultiDynNos/README.md

 $ java -jar /path/to/multi-dynnoslice-1.0.0-complete.jar metrics --larger --smaller --multi --visone --out /path/to/file
 ```

-At least one graph category and one layout method must be selected for the experiment to run.
+At least one graph category and one layout method must be selected for the experiment to run, except for options marked by an asterisk (*): in that case, only the graph category is needed and layout options will be ignored.

 # Todos